 5. If a community member telephones in with enquiries, answer with known info (from the Log), or else wait until the call from CFA and ask the Incident Control

-Centreís (ICC) media officer the question on air.
-Only official information is to be broadcast not ëhearsayí.
+Centre’s (ICC) media officer the question on air.
+Only official information is to be broadcast not hearsay’.
 There could be legal ramifications if incorrect

 information goes to air, as well as endangering life.